ostosh/discord-rss-fetcher/README.md

 ![Build status](https://github.com/bhigginsuk/discord-rss-fetcher/actions/workflows/validate.yml/badge.svg?branch=master)

-**I am no longer actively maintaining this project.
-It should continue to work, but I can't guarantee that I'll fix it if future Discord updates cause issues.**
+**I am no longer maintaining this project.
+It should continue to work just fine, but if it breaks I won't be interested in fixing it.**
+You are welcome to fork and update the code yourself.
+I'm happy to answer any questions you may have in this regard.

 # Discord RSS fetcher
 A Discord bot to post the latest articles from an RSS feed into a channel, optionally mentioning a role when posting.